SOUNDBOKS/ghactions-mplabx-xc32/README.md

 This action will build a MPLAB X project.

-It runs on Linux Ubuntu 18.04 and uses:
+It runs the base `build-deps` image from Docker and installs the following:

 - MPLAB 5.40
 - XC32 v2.50